UEA-envsoft/HP-Otto-Omni3/README.md

 **rc.py** is a modified version of rc.py enabling control of Otto Omni3 via the new HP Otto phone app (currently (Mar 2026) in beta test and only available to purchasers of the HP Otto Starter https://www.facebook.com/groups/ottodiy/posts/3923882564421879/)

+Additions and modifications to the base rc.py are all commented so that future releases of rc.py can be similarly modified.

 <img width="512" height="229" alt="omni phone control" src="https://github.com/user-attachments/assets/fef739b8-49ea-45c7-babf-a410c796d6e8" />

 The joystick control controls movement in any given direction, the D-pad control controls rotation of the robot.